C/C++

 class MyTemplate {

-// Class definition using the generic type T
+// Class definition using T

 };